jw6602/Footsite-Bot/README.md

 # A Simple Footsite Bot

-## Feel free to dm me kaxx#0001 at discord.

-### How to Run this Bot?
+## How to Run this Bot?

-#### 1. Create a text file called "proxy.txt", copy and paste your proxies into this file.
+### 1. Create a text file called "proxy.txt", copy and paste your proxies into this file.

-#### 2. Create a json file called "profile.json", the format is as follows.
+### 2. Create a json file called "profile.json", the format is as follows.

 ```
 [